Allentown Tractor Trailer Accident Lawyer

 • wrongful death

-Even in cases where victims survive, they are often injured for life, remaining permanently disabled.
-In cases where full recovery is possible, injuries sustained from an Allentown truck accident can take years to recover from.
+Even in cases where there are no fatalities, motorists are often injured for life, remaining permanently disabled.
+In cases where full recovery is possible, injuries sustained from an Allentown truck accident, it can take years to recover from the experience.

-What Are the Common Causes of Tractor Trailer Crashes in Allentown?
+Common Causes of Tractor Trailer Crashes in Allentown, PA

 In 2021, tractor trailers were involved in nearly 530 accidents in the Lehigh Valley, according to the Pennsylvania Department of Transportation.
-While it may seem like driver error at the time of the crash is the main cause of a truck accident, crashes often sit at the end of a long string of events contributing to the accident.
-An experienced Allentown truck accident attorney can help to piece together exactly what happened at the time of the truck crash to determine how it happened.
-Common causes of Allentown truck accidents include:
+While it may seem like driver error at the time of the collision, the main cause of truck crashes often sit at the end of a long string of events contributing to the accident.
+An experienced Allentown personal injury lawyer can help to piece together exactly what happened at the time of the truck crash to determine how it happened, who is accountable for any injury or fatalities, and take the case to trial for judgment.

 Truck Driver Fatigue

-A truck driver is limited in the number of hours that they are legally allowed by the federal government to be behind the wheel before taking a break to sleep; however, sometimes a truck driver will exceed those hours, falling victim to fatigue that can contribute to an accident taking place.
-In addition, sometimes due to the nature of their work, a truck driver will develop sleep apnea, a disorder that can get in the way of a good night sleep and create tiredness during the day.
+A truck driver is limited in the number of hours that they are legally allowed by the federal motor carrier safety administration to be behind the wheel before taking a break to sleep; however, sometimes a driver will exceed those hours, falling victim to truck driver fatigue that can contribute to an truck crashes taking place.
+In addition, sometimes due to the nature of their work, a driver will develop sleep apnea, a disorder that can get in the way of a good night sleep and create tiredness during the day.

 Distracted Driving